nextcloud/android/README.md

 - on our IRC channels **#nextcloud** `(irc://#nextcloud@freenode.net)` and **#nextcloud-mobile** `(irc://#nextcloud-mobile@freenode.net)` on freenode
 - our forum at https://help.nextcloud.com
 - for translations of the app on [Transifex](https://www.transifex.com/nextcloud/nextcloud/android/)
+- opening issues and PRs (including a corresponding issue)

 ## Contribution Guidelines & License